closedcircuit0/HumanEngineering/03_Subsystems/004_The_Engineering_of_The_Body.md

 In conclusion, the body is not a bug or a prison for intelligence, but the most fundamental engineering reality that defines its mode of operation and its limits.

-**(Appendix A: Definition of Key Terms)**
-- **Intelligence / OS:** A non-physical operating system that constructs a coherent ‘narrative’ by processing discontinuous data through ‘Flickering.’
-- **Flickering:** The fundamental information processing method of intelligence, which oscillates at an extremely high speed between interpolating to construct ‘Flow (t)’ and predicting to grasp ‘Structure (z),’ due to limited resources (‘attention’).
-- **The Body / Hardware:** The sum of all physical components, including the brain, upon which the Intelligence OS is executed.
-- **Narrative:** A coherent, causal explanatory model of ‘the Self’ and ‘the world,’ constructed by intelligence from discontinuous data.

 ### Chapter 1: The Fundamental Architecture — The OS on Legacy Hardware
 To understand the structure of Embodied Intelligence, we must first discard the old dualistic narrative of ‘mind’ versus ‘body’ and clearly distinguish, in engineering terms, the two core components that constitute the system.